 Class sizes range from 15 – 30 and the average class size is currently 25.
 We have the equivalent of 2 full time and 3 part time teachers plus 6 excellent Teaching Assistants.

 Our exam results are consistently good and often outstanding, as validated by recent Ofsted inspections.
 Ofsted rated us as “Good” overall with outstanding leadership & management and behaviour and safety in March 2017 and SIAMS (Statutory Inspection of Anglican and Methodist Schools) rated us as outstanding in all areas in October 2016.

 "Leaders have ensured that the curriculum is ambitious and organised appropriately from the Reception class to Year 6.
 The curriculum identifies what pupils will learn and when this content should be delivered."

 We are committed to high quality learning for all within the values and virtues of the Christian tradition.
 The Christian values underpinning our school are;

 Love, Joy & Celebration, Friendship, Forgiveness, Thankfulness and Trust.
 Father Roger Clarke from St Mary’s Church regularly leads worship in school and we visit Church several times a year to take part in special services.

-We currently hold the Religious Education Gold Quality Mark, the Silver Sing Up Award and the e-safety award.
 Our curriculum is rich and varied and regularly enhanced by trips outside school or visitors into school.
 Individual instrumental music lessons are available in school at a small cost.
 All our classrooms are fitted with interactive whiteboards and we have an ever growing collection of i-pads for pupils use.